INSIGHTS

 MULTIFAMILY

-We believe multifamily real estate continues to be one of the most dependable and resilient asset classes—regardless of broader market conditions.
+We believe multifamily real estate is one of the most reliable and steady investments, no matter what’s happening in the broader market.

-Even during economic downturns, people still need a safe, comfortable place to call home.
-In past recessions, including the 2008–2009 financial crisis, we saw only modest declines in occupancy—around 1.0% to 2.6%—particularly in Class B and C communities.
-This stability reflects the essential nature of housing and the continued demand for well-located, affordably priced rental options.
+Even in tough economic times, people still need a safe and comfortable place to live.
+For example, during the 2008–2009 financial crisis, apartment occupancy only dropped slightly—about 1% to 2.6%—especially in Class B and C communities.
+This shows how essential housing is and why demand for well-located, reasonably priced rentals stays strong.

 OUR INVESTMENT RATIONALE